exograd/erl-cmdline/doc/handbook.md

 Options are set by using either the short name preceded by `-` or the long name preceded by `--`.
 If an option is set multiple times, the only value retained is the last one.

+A `-h`/`--help` flag is always defined.
+When the option is set, the parsing function will print the usage string to the error output and exit with a status code equal to zero.

 ## Arguments
 Arguments are defined with the following tuple: